 NATO Bridge Classification Workshop

 Hosted by MILENG COE, 10 – 12 Jul 2018.

-Registration is open on the MILENG COE event registration page (Log In Required)
+Registration is closed on the MILENG COE event registration page (Log In Required)

 The primary scope of work during the workshop is to set up the prerequisites for all participants at the event, in order to perform follow on field tests of the project deliverables by the 30th Nov 2018 in different geographical areas corresponding to their belonging nations.

 Secondly, the aim is to explain to the participants, the different rating procedures existing at the basis of the current project deliverables (to include the technical explanations of how these products were developed and the practical performance associated with the user interface ).